 Things were starting to get a little bit warm.
 Fortunately, I have a lot of Greenworks electric yard and power tools that run on lithium batteries.

 The Greenworks ecosystem is pretty neat.
-They have a lot of other things that can run off their batteries, if it is of the same voltage.
+They have a lot of other things that run off the same batteries.
 This is a 24volt fan that takes the same batteries as my cordless driver/drill.

 I actually think I might get another one of these fans.
 Pretty handy in this hot climate.